 Amongst citizens of these countries, Maldives and Bangladeshi citizens must produce passports to procure permits.
 Indians have special advantages (due to India Bhutan bilateral agreement) and they can produce any one document (either passport or Voter Card) and use its copy to obtain the permit.

-NOTE: No charges are levied for procuring any type of Bhutan permits discussed below.
-If you are going through a tour operator, he/she may charge you a nominal amount for procuring permits.
+NOTE: Effective July 2020, Indian, Bangladeshi, and Maldivian tourists need to pay Rs.
+1,200 per day as tourism or entry fee in order to visit Bhutan.
+Entry is no longer free.
+If you are going through a tour operator, they may charge you an additional nominal amount for the permits.
 However, going via a tour operator is not compulsory for tourists from India, Bangladesh and Maldives.

 Travel by Air